syncfusion-content/ej2-gantt-docs/ej2-javascript/gantt/pdf-export/pdf-export.md

 To export data to PDF document, inject the `PdfExport` module in Gantt.

->Note: Currently, we don't have support for exporting the manually scheduled tasks.

 {% if page.publishingplatform == "typescript" %}

  {% tabs %}